vikassurana/TestLibrary/README.md

     * Customize the Java package name (`com.domain.package`) as follows:
         1. Modify it in `android/src/main/AndroidManifest.xml`.
         2. Rename the folders starting from `android/src/main/java` to match your package name.
-        3. Adjust `package io.cmichel.boilerplate;` in the top of the `Module.java` and `Package.java` files in `android/src/main//java/package/path` to match it.
+        3. Adjust `package com.ccc.androidlibrary;` in the top of the `Module.java` and `Package.java` files in `android/src/main//java/package/path` to match it.
     * Edit the name of your module in

         ```java